MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/managed-instance-management-pack-monitoring-configuration.md

 ## Securables Configuration Status Monitor

-**Securables Configuration Status Monitor** checks if each of the required managed instance securables is accessible under the configured monitoring account.
+This monitor checks if each of the required SQL Server securables is accessible under the configured [monitoring account](managed-instance-management-pack-security-configuration.md).

-## Securables List

-The following is a complete list of securables checked by the monitor:
+The following is a complete list of securables that are checked by the monitor targeted to the Azure SQL Managed Instance:

 - Server-Level permissions
   - VIEW SERVER STATE